You can view all of the Twitter API search Tweet offerings HERE.

 Welcome to Twitter's premium Tweet search API.
 There are two premium search products based on the API:

-- Search Tweets: 30-day endpoint → provides Tweets from the previous 30 days.
+- Search Tweets: 30-day endpoint → provides Tweets posted within the last 30 days.

 - Search Tweets: Full-archive endpoint → provides complete and instant access to Tweets dating all the way back to the first Tweet in March 2006.

 The Search Tweets API kicks off the next era of innovation for Twitter developers.
-The premium 30-day and Full-archive endpoints provide low-latency, full-fidelity, query-based access to the Tweet archive with minute granularity.
+The Full-archive endpoint provides low-latency, full-fidelity, query-based access to the Tweet archive with minute granularity.
 Tweet data are served in reverse chronological order, starting with the most recent Tweet that matches your query.
 Tweets are available from the search API approximately 30 seconds after being published.

 This RESTful API supports a single query of up to 1,024 characters per request.
 Queries are written with premium operators and filter syntax - see Rules and filtering for more details.
 Requests can specify any time period, to the granularity of a minute.